seeminglee/smlcandy/README.md

 ### Change default unix colors to more sensible choices

 The default unix colors designates the color red for executable.
 I tend not to use red for anything that is within normal flow.
 I changed the default to green instead.
-Green = go = execute is the mneumonic I use.
+Green = go = execute is the mnemonic I use.

 If you prefer things the way they are, by all means, comment out the export LSCOLORS bit.